Tools4everBV/HelloID-Prov-Training-Materials/README.md

-# HelloID Provisioning training material by Tools4ever
+# HelloID Provisioning training materials by Tools4ever

 ![image](./assets/logo.png)

-## This is a HelloID Provisioning training material repository
+## This is a HelloID Provisioning training materials repository

 The _'HelloID-Prov-Training-Materials'_ examples need to be executed 'on-premises'.
 Make sure you have a local 'HelloID provisioning agent' running, and the 'Execute on-premises' switch is toggled on for the connector.